Does this apply to me?

 What does the Foreign Exchange Policy mean for me?

-If you have Domestic Ringgit Borrowing in Malaysia, then you’ll have an annual limit on the amount of money you can send to non-Malaysian exchanges.
+If you have Domestic Ringgit Borrowing (DRB) in Malaysia, then you are subject to an annual limit on the amount of money you can send to foreign exchanges or private wallets.

-Domestic Ringgit Borrowing, or DRB, refers to any borrowing in Ringgit by a resident from another resident or entity within Malaysia.
+Domestic Ringgit Borrowing(DRB), refers to any borrowing in Ringgit by a resident from another resident or entity within Malaysia.
 This excludes one home loan and/or one vehicle loan.
 In short, you have DRB if you have:

 If you meet any of the above criteria, you’ll need to declare that you do have DRB before you send crypto.